Marlo Campbell; Communications Director

-Background: A PhD in Environmental Science from the University of Manitoba; experience working with diverse organizations in the non-profit and community development sectors.
+Background: A PhD in Environmental Science from the University of Manitoba; experience working with diverse organizations in the non-profit and community development sectors; life-long lake lover.

-Skills: Strategic planning, organizational development, proposal writing/development, community outreach.
+Skills: Government relations, strategic planning, organizational development, proposal writing, community outreach.

-Background: B.Sc. in Biological Sciences from the University of Manitoba; experience in freshwater ecology and working on large collaborative projects.
+Background: M.Sc. from the University of Manitoba; experience in freshwater ecology and working on large collaborative projects.

 Skills: Communicating scientific results to a wide range of audiences, project co-ordination, engaging youth through science.